 Always test a new cleaning agent or stain remover on a small area in a corner, under a radiator etc. This to avoid any damage from colour bleed, discolouration, bleaching or dissolution.

-If first aid steps 1 to 3 do not remove the foundation stain, follow this advice: Dab with a cloth dipped in a solvent containing n-heptane and keep dapping until the foundation comes loose of the carpet fiber.
+If first aid steps 1 to 3 do not remove the foundation or make-up stain from your carpet, follow this advice: Dab with a cloth dipped in a solvent containing n-heptane and keep dapping until the make-up comes loose of the carpet fiber.

 NB: n-heptane is highly inflammable.
 Do not inhale the fumes.

-If the treatment leaves a mark, the carpet might be generally soiled and needs an all-over cleaning.
+If the stain-removal treatment leaves a mark, the carpet might be generally soiled and needs an all-over cleaning.
 In case the foundation stain re-appears after treatment, some stain-removing agent or stain residue might still be left in the carpet fibers.
-If so, the area should be treated again following the first aid step 3.
+If so, the area should be treated again following the three steps described above.

 That's our guide for how to get foundation out of a carpet.
 Following the steps above, you should be able to remove almost any foundation or make-up stain on the carpet.
 And remember: with proper maintenance and cleaning, your carpet will retain its appearance and good qualities for many years to come.
 For more information read the Service & Maintenance Guide to get professional carpet care instructions about vacuum cleaning, anti-soiling impregnation etc.